Cryptotwister/UFOs/README.md

 Moreover, we need to convert the data to html table which can be easily filtered for date, city, state, country and shape using javascript.

 ## Results
-* We have build a webpage on UFO sightings and deployed it on a github page (https://cryptotwister.github.io/UFOs/).
+* We have build a webpage on UFO sightings and deployed it on a github page [UFO Sightsing](https://cryptotwister.github.io/UFOs/).

 ## Summary